codalogic/php-htmlo/README.md

     my_func( $i, $j )

-By default, the function's parameters are separated by spaces.
-To pass a string containing spaces, it is necessary to specify an alternative separator character.
-This can be specified immediately after the `.!` token:
+By default, if the parameter section contains commas (`,`) the function's parameters are separated by commas, otherwise the parameters are separated by spaces.

+The following will use space separated parameters, yielding 4 parameters:

+    .! my_func string 1 string 2

+The following will use comma separated parameters, yielding 2 parameters:

+    .! my_func string 1, string 2

+An alternative separator
+character can be specified immediately after the `.!` token:

     .!! my_func This is a string argument to the function